Wells Fargo Active Cash® Card review: A top-notch card for flat-rate cash rewards

 Redeeming cash rewards

-Along with one of the best flat rewards rates you’ll find anywhere, the Active Cash card offers a decent variety of cash back redemption options and carries no minimum redemption thresholds.
+Along with one of the best flat rewards rates you’ll find anywhere, the Active Cash card offers a decent variety of cash back redemption options.
 You can use your rewards for a statement credit, direct deposit into a Wells Fargo checking or savings account or withdraw cash back directly from a Wells Fargo ATM in $20 increments (if you have a Wells Fargo debit or ATM card).
 You can also redeem for gift cards, purchases and travel through the Wells Fargo Rewards program.

 This may not be a deal-breaker if cash rewards are your sole focus, but it’s worth keeping in mind if you’re on the fence about how you plan to use your rewards.

-While many cash back cards offer sign-up bonuses, none of the popular cash back cards that earn at least 2% back on every purchase come close to matching the Active Cash card’s welcome offer.
-In fact, several flat-rate cash back cards – including the Citi® Double Cash Card and Alliant Cashback Visa® Signature Credit Card – carry no sign-up bonus at all.
+While many cash back cards offer sign-up bonuses, none of the popular cash back cards that earn at least 2% cash back on every purchase come close to matching the Active Cash card’s welcome offer.
+In fact, several flat-rate cash back cards – including the Alliant Cashback Visa® Signature Credit Card – carry no sign-up bonus at all.
+And the bonus is especially nice given the Active Cash’s status as a no-annual-fee credit card.

 While a welcome bonus should never be your only reason for getting a card, the Active Cash card’s generous offer gives it a clear advantage over the flat-rate cash back competition.
 After all, to earn $200 in cash back via card spend, you’d need to charge and pay off a whopping $10,000 with a card like the PayPal Mastercard.
 Depending on your spending habits and rewards strategy, that could amount to an extra year’s worth of spending.

-That said, the Active Cash card could also help you save on interest.
-The card comes with a 0% introductory APR for your first 15 months from account opening on purchases and on qualifying balance transfers made within the first 120 days, after which the variable go-to rate of 19.99%, 24.99% or 29.99% applies.
+The Active Cash card is surprisingly flexible in how it can also help you save on interest.
+The card comes with a 0% introductory APR for your first 12 months from account opening on purchases and on qualifying balance transfers made within the first 120 days, after which the 19.74%, 24.74%, or 29.74% Variable APR applies.
 This should make the Active Cash card especially useful for anyone hoping to chip away at existing debt or spread out payments on a big-ticket item.

-The card’s intro balance transfer fee of 3% (or $5 minimum, whichever is greater) is also reasonable considering plenty of dedicated balance transfer cards charge a 5% balance transfer fee.
-Keep in mind that you must transfer your balance within the first 120 days of account opening; otherwise, your balance transfer fee will shoot up to 5% (or $5 minimum), which could add hundreds more to your balance.
+The card’s intro balance transfer fee of 3 percent (or $5 minimum, whichever is greater) is also reasonable given that plenty of dedicated balance transfer cards charge a 5 percent balance transfer fee.
+Remember that you must transfer your balance within the first 120 days of account opening; otherwise, your balance transfer fee will shoot up to 5 percent (or $5 minimum), which could add hundreds more to your balance.

 Card perks